avanishtiwari38/adsapi/README.md

 3. Install requirements from `requirements.txt`.

-Use the requirement files for each environment to install all the requirements in a single step using `pip install -r requirements/requirements.txt`
+Use the requirement files for each environment to install all the requirements in a single step using `pip install -r requirements.txt`

 4. Edit config file as per your database.